Twice-cooked pork

 This dish is commonly associated with yan jian rou (鹽煎肉 (salted fried pork)), which tastes quite similar, but cooked in a different process.

 Preparation

 The process of cooking twice-cooked pork involves first simmering pork belly steaks in water with spices, such as ginger, cloves, star anise, jujubes, or salt.
-After refrigeration to firm the meat, it is cut into thin slices.The pork is then returned to a wok and shallow fried in oil, usually along with some vegetables.
-The most commonly used vegetables are garlic leaves, napa cabbage, bell peppers, and scallions.
+After refrigeration to firm the meat, it is cut into thin slices.
+The pork is then returned to a wok and shallow fried in oil, usually along with some vegetables, onions, herbs.

-Another simple way of preparing this dish is to cook the meat by itself until it is done, then fry it along with the other ingredients.
-An alternative method involves frying the meat by itself until cooked, frying the vegetables separately, then frying everything together.

-Premade twice-cooked pork sauces are also available from food manufacturers.

-History

-The origins of twice-cooked pork are unknown.

-The Sichuan people have a tradition of enjoying a feast every 1st and 15th of traditional Chinese calendar months, with twice-cooked pork as the main course.